JulianFrattini/sem-cde/README.md

 1. Install all required packages via `install.packages(c("tidyverse", "foreign", "lme4", "lmerTest", "readxl"))`.
 2. Open the `b4c.Rproj` file with RStudio, which will setup the environment correctly.

+## License

+Copyright © 2024 Julian Frattini.

+This work is licensed under the [MIT License](./LICENSE).

 [^1]: Vegas, S., Apa, C., & Juristo, N. (2015).
 Crossover designs in software engineering experiments: Benefits and perils.
 IEEE Transactions on Software Engineering, 42(2), 120-135.